nunomaduro/laravel-essentials/README.md

 > **Requires [PHP 8.3+](https://php.net/releases/)**, **[Laravel 11+](https://laravel.com/docs/11.x/)**.

-> **Note:** This package is a **work in progress (don't use it yet)**, and it modifies the default behavior of Laravel.
-It is recommended to use it in new projects or when you are comfortable with the changes it introduces.
+> **Note:** This package modifies the default behavior of Laravel. **It is recommended to use it in new projects** or when you are comfortable with the changes it introduces.

 ## Installation